BlockchainCommons/www.SmartCustody.com/sponsors.md

 We are also working on a Second Edition of the *#SmartCustody* book.
 This new edition of the book will reorganize the text to make it more approachable, expand our options for more hardware wallets, introduce scenarios for multi-signatures, and discuss fiduciary responsibility (see our [planned table of contents]( https://github.com/BlockchainCommons/SmartCustodyBook/blob/master/TODO.md)).
 I invite you to join the sponsors and patrons who made the [First Edition](https://www.smartcustody.com/2019-09-17-Blockchain-Commons-Releases-First-SmartCustody-Book/) of this book freely available to the public.

-You can do so by helping us meet our goal of 5 BTC dedicated to Second Ediition of *#SmartCustody* project by donating via our [#SmartCustody Book Crowdfunding](https://smartcustody.btcpay.blockchaincommons.com/) page.
+You can do so by helping us meet our goal of 5 BTC dedicated to Second Ediition of *#SmartCustody* project by donating via our [BTCPay page](https://btcpay.blockchaincommons.com/) page.

 Particularly for business and service providers, if you donate 1 BTC, or sign up as Sustaining Patron at [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons) ($1000/mo), we will accept a one-page non-bleed informative flier about your business or services for inclusion in the next edition of our book.
 You will be listed as a sponsor and, where appropriate, we will list your product or services as an option.
 (But even if you're not a business, or you want to sponsor us with a smaller amount, we encourage you to do so!)